Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: Measurement of Surface Radio Reflectivity

 \subsection{Quantitative Technique}

-Similar to Figure \ref{fig:Sun}, we can create an enhanced radio frequency reflected Solar image by adding many events.
-However, whereas Figure \ref{fig:Sun} is obtained by correcting each interferogram, event-by-event, for both the balloon motion as well as the celestial motion of the Sun to maintain coherence of the direct Solar image, proper accounting of the reflection requires correcting for balloon motion as well as the motion of the Solar reflection point across the ice surface.
+Similar to Figure \ref{fig:Sun}, we can create an enhanced radio frequency reflected Solar image by co-adding many events, including corrections for i) balloon motion, ii) Earth motion, and iii) Earth surface curvature effects.
 Although the location of the Solar reflection on the surface is obviously closely correlated to the direct Solar motion in azimuth, and also closely anti-correlated to the direct Solar motion in elevation, corrections due to local Earth curvature, surface elevation and the viewing angle relative to the surface can easily smear the reflection image by an amount exceeding the intrinsic expected Solar beam spot size ($\sim$1 degree) and must therefore be carefully tracked as the reflection images are stacked.
 We note that large-scale variations in surface slope gradients in Antarctica typically occur over hundreds of km, and constitute, at most, a 0.1 degree smearing for the analysis presented below.

 \message{from abby: Figure 13: get rid of titles.
-This may be true for some other plots, too. - Figure 13: What is the lighter colored curve on the bottom? } For this analysis, to determine the relative reflected:direct observed signal strength, we fit the direct and reflected peaks to Gaussian functions, and take the integral under our Gaussian signal parametrization as our primary estimate of the signal power.
-Figures \ref{fig:HPolFit} and \ref{fig:VPolFit} show the fits to the one-dimensional projections of the reflection-stacked interferometric maps corresponding to Fig. \ref{fig:Sun}, from which we extract signal estimates.
+This may be true for some other plots, too. - Figure 13: What is the lighter colored curve on the bottom? } For this analysis, to determine the reflected surface power, we fit the direct and reflected Solar signal peaks, defined by projecting the data in Figure \ref{fig:Sun} satisfying $|\phi|<$5 degrees onto the elevation ($\theta$) axis.
+Signals are fit to Gaussian functions, with the integral under our Gaussian signal parametrization taken as our primary estimate of the signal power.
+The use of a Gaussian is motivated by the fact that it approximates the off-axis beam response of the ANITA horn antennas.
+The functional form chosen for the solar power signal fit is $A(\theta)=A_0{\rm exp}(-(\theta-\theta_0)/2\sigma^2_\theta)$, with $A_0$ the amplitude of the fitted Gaussian, $\theta_0$ the central value of the fitted peak (approximately zero for the direct solar signal), and $\sigma_\theta$ the antenna beam width in this particular bin of $\theta$.
+Figures \ref{fig:HPolFit} and \ref{fig:VPolFit} show fits to the one-dimensional projections of the reflection-stacked interferometric maps corresponding to Figure \ref{fig:Sun}, from which we extract signal estimates.
 For simplicity, we have centered the Solar image in the center of the graphs shown.